alaindet/learn-docker/notes/volumes.md

 ## Bind Mounts

-- Similar to volumes, but links between containers and the host OS are *clear* and *explicit*
+- Similar to volumes, but links between containers and the host machine are *clear* and *explicit*
 - Allows for persistence and editability (ex.: for source code)
 - Handled by the developer